Creatures4features/Creatures4features/README.md

 ### ✨ **Hi!
 I'm that one blue addison you've maybe seen on ponytown.** I like the blue addison. **A lot :o)** ✨
 ### 🌟 I don't really like talking to people but I do like it when people sit with me!
 Cuddles and hiding are perfectly fine!
 Only some of my ponies have c+h in their names, but this applies to all of them ^^ 🌟
+### ✨ I hate Spamtenna.
+Keep that in mind if you interact with my Tenna or Spamton! ✨
-### ✨ **I'm sorry if you say something to me and I don't respond.
-I'm often offtab or in the menu so I probably didn't notice you.** This especially applies to whispers, I'm TERRIBLE at noticing them. ✨
+### 🌟 **I'm sorry if you say something to me and I don't respond.
+I'm often offtab or in the menu so I probably didn't notice you.** This especially applies to whispers, I'm TERRIBLE at noticing them. 🌟
-### 🌟 I love to block and mute people.
+### ✨ I love to block and mute people.
 If you're needlessly rude, generally annoying or I just don't like your vibes I'll probably mute you.
-Everyone should block and mute! 🌟
+Everyone should block and mute! ✨
-### ✨ Being nice to others is very easy.
+### 🌟 Being nice to others is very easy.
 I always try to be nice!
-You should also try to be nice :o] ✨
+You should also try to be nice :o] 🌟
-### 🌟 Reading this wasn't an obligation but I appreciate it!
-I hope you're having a good day! ^^ 🌟
+### ✨ Reading this wasn't an obligation but I appreciate it!
+I hope you're having a good day! ^^ ✨

 ![2](https://github.com/user-attachments/assets/8557eece-1810-4251-8441-62dae32fe375)